rduplain/memo/startups-for-people-with-problems.md

 shares in order to separate economic rights (financial value of equity) from voting rights.

+Discuss equity plans with the company's legal counsel, noting that the counsel will be representing the interests of the new startup company and not of individuals (though may bias to whomever the CEO is by extension of representing the company's interests).
+You have legal counsel for your new startup company, right?

-There's no right answer.
+There's no right answer on how to split equity.
 No matter how decisions are made, consensus and buy-in are critical.
 Trust is paramount.

 ## #7: A perspective on medical startups.